afeins19/obsdian/classNotes/(472) Operating Systems/Processes/Summary/Processes.md

 - terminated - the process has finished executing

 # Threads
 the smallest discrete computation unit to the OS.
-A process can be divided into multiple threads
+A process can be divided into multiple threads.
+Sometimes these threads are called **Light Weight Processes (LWPs)** have their own program counters, execution sequence, register set and stack.

+# User level threads
+threads which are scheduled and managed by user libraries, the kernel however does not directly manage or schedule these threads

+# kernel level threads
+the kernel directly manages and schedules kernel level threads and they are visible to the kernel directly